Image

 Phase 3

-Study Overview: This is a phase 3 study to see how safe and effective a medicine called Tildrakizumab is for people with Psoriatic Arthritis, a disease causing joint pain and skin rashes.
-This study is called "open label," meaning everyone knows what treatment they're getting.
+Study Purpose: This study is looking at how safe and effective a medicine called tildrakizumab is for people with psoriatic arthritis, a condition where you get joint pain and skin patches.

 Study details